 The need for a new Local Plan

-If we don't adopt an up to date Local Plan, development will still happen, but decisions will be taken in regard to the NPPF, without local people having a say on setting local policies.
+If we don't adopt an up-to-date Local Plan, development will still happen, but decisions will be taken in regard to the NPPF, without local people having a say on setting local policies.

-Once 'adopted', the new Local Plan will determine how the city develops over the next 15 years and beyond.
+Once adopted, the new Local Plan will determine how the city develops over the next 15 years and beyond.

 Find out about:

-- previous consultations on the new Local Plan - including responses made to date
+- previous consultations on the new Local Plan - including responses made to date:

 - Core documents and evidence base library, which was submitted alongside the Local Plan for examination.
 This includes evidence relating to housing, economy and retail, transport and communications, green Infrastructure, heritage, culture and place-making, climate change, environmental quality and flood risk and viability/deliverability